Presidency of Mary Robinson: Election campaign

 In the election on 9 November, Lenihan won the largest share of first-preference-votes, with 44.1%, and Robinson was in second position with 38.9%.
-Robinson secured 76.7% of Currie's transfer votes, however, the result being that Robinson won the presidency with a final share of 52.8% of the vote to Lenihan's 47.2%.
+Robinson, however, secured 76.7% of Currie's transfer votes, the result being that Robinson won the presidency with a final share of 52.8% of the vote to Lenihan's 47.2%.
 Robinson was inaugurated as president on 3 December 1990.

 Time in office

+Robinson was declared president-elect on 8 November 1990 following the election of the day before, and was inaugurated on 3 December 1990.

-Upon election, Robinson became the first female president, as well as the first president elected who was not backed by Fianna Fáil.
+Robinson became the first female president, as well as the first president elected who was not backed by Fianna Fáil.
 Robinson's presidency was characterised by support for Irish emigrants and the Irish diaspora, and concern for human rights globally.

-In 1973, the presidential representation allowance had been set by law at IR£15,000.
-This had not been changed in the interim, despite significant inflation — if it had followed inflation, the allowance would have increased to £86,000 by the time of Robinson's election.
-In February 1991, the government put forward legislation to increase the allowance to £100,000, and to provide for further increases in future.
-This provided the members of Dáil Éireann a rare chance to discuss the president, as there is a constitutional convention prohibiting discussion of the presidency in the chamber.
-This led to the Ceann Comhairle having to repeatedly caution Teachtaí Dála for discussing the "personality, personality, or characteristics" of Robinson.